 Organisation’s perspective of training

-Every firm runs in order to generate revenue and to add value to the economy or for that matter add value to the society.
-As employees are the major assets of the organisation, focus of a HR manager or an L & D head would be more on how to make the employee learning easier and quick.
-At the end of day, people would like to check on the performance of employee directing that towards the performance of organisation.
-Once the employees are onboard doing their jobs, be it a new hire or an employee with decent experience things become difficult for managers to impart training across teams.
+Every firm runs in order to generate revenue.
+To add value to the economy or for that matter add value to the society, we need a different approach.
+As employees are the major assets of the organisation, an HR manager or an L & D head should focus on how to make the employee learning easier and quick.
+At the end of day, people would like to check on the performance of employee directed towards the performance of organisation.
+Once the employees are onboard doing their jobs, be it a new hire or an employee with decent experience things become difficult for managers.
+The reason is to impart training across teams.
 Small-sized learning can definitely improve the learning outcome and execution in the respective job roles.

 Benefit Bullets for Microlearning: